orchest/orchest/docs/source/development/development_workflow.rst

 .. code-block:: bash

     # Redeploy a service after building the image using the repo code.
     # This is the script that you will likely use the most.
+This script
+    # assumes Orchest is installed and running, since it interacts with
+    # an Orchest service.
     bash scripts/redeploy_orchest_service_on_minikube.sh orchest-api

     # Remove an image from minikube.
 Can be useful to force a pull from